-United States Sanctions Four Venezuelan Governors For Blocking Humanitarian Aid
+United States Sanctions Four Venezuelan Governors for Blocking Humanitarian Aid

 The Office of Foreign Assets Control (OFAC) of the US Treasury Department has included four new officials aligned with the illegitimate regime of former President Nicolás Maduro on the list of those subject to sanctions.

-These include the governors Ramón Carrizales, from Apure state; Jorge Luis García Carneiro, of Vargas; Rafael Lacava, from Carabobo, and Omar Prieto, from Zulia; who, according to the Treasury Department, are “involved in endemic corruption and blocking the delivery of critical humanitarian aid, which is exacerbating the current humanitarian crisis caused by the illegitimate regime of Nicolas Maduro.”
+These are the governors Ramón Carrizales, from Apure state; Jorge Luis García Carneiro, of Vargas; Rafael Lacava, from Carabobo, and Omar Prieto, from Zulia; who, according to the Treasury Department, are “involved in endemic corruption and blocking the delivery of critical humanitarian aid, which is exacerbating the current humanitarian crisis caused by the illegitimate regime of Nicolas Maduro.”

 “The illegitimate attempts of the Maduro regime to block international aid destined for the Venezuelan people are shameful.
 The Treasury is targeting four state governors aligned with former President Maduro for obstructing the humanitarian assistance that is severely needed and is prolonging the suffering of the Venezuelan people,” Treasury Secretary Steven T. Mnuchin said in a press release.

 “The United States fully supports the efforts of interim president Juan Guaidó to address the endemic corruption, human rights abuses, and violent repression that has become the hallmark of the illegitimate regime of Maduro, and awaits the restoration of a democratically elected government for the people of Venezuela,” Mnuchin added.